Nic Harcourt: Other media and later career

 In 2005 Harcourt published Music Lust, a book of "recommended listening for every mood, moment and reason."
-He has also worked as music consultant/supervisor for several television shows and movies, including: Ben Affleck's Gone Baby Gone (2007), Love Monkey, The Dukes of Hazzard, Life As We Know It, Igby Goes Down, and the first season of the rebooted teen drama 90210 (TV series).
-Harcourt was also the American national voice over talent from 2005 thru 2008 for the Land Rover advertising campaign.
+He has also worked as music consultant/supervisor for several television shows and movies, including: Ben Affleck's Gone Baby Gone (2007), Love Monkey, The Dukes of Hazzard, Life As We Know It, Igby Goes Down and the first season of the rebooted teen drama 90210 (TV series).
+Harcourt was also the American national voiceover talent from 2005 thru 2008 for the Land Rover advertising campaign.

-Harcourt has also served as Editor at Large: Music and Culture for LA: The Los Angeles Times Magazine (2009–10).
+Harcourt has also served as Editor at Large: Music and Culture for LA: Los Angeles Times Magazine (2009–10).

 He produced and hosted a short-lived live performance music website called TheLiveBuzz in the fall of 2010 and was also the first Music Supervisor in Residence at MTV (2011-2012).
 He is currently the host and interviewer for DirecTV's "Guitar Center Sessions" (2010 onwards) and also hosted a performance/interview podcast series for Guitar Center (2010-2014).

 He also manages Los Angeles based singer/songwriter and producer Kita Klane and has directed several music videos for her.